veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 ```

 Geometrical optics is accurate when the sizes of the objects in the system are large compared to the wavelength.
-It is possible to derive geometrical optics from Maxwell's equations by formally expanding the electromagnetic field in a power series in the wavelength and retaining only the first term of this expansion <sup>[^1]</sup>.
+It is possible to derive geometrical optics from Maxwell's equations by formally expanding the electromagnetic field in a power series in the wavelength and retaining only the first term of this expansion <sup>[^1]: Derivation of geometrical optics from Maxwell's equations.</sup>.
 However, this derivation is not rigorous because the power series generally does not converge (it is a so-called asymptotic series).

-Although it is possible to incorporate polarization into geometrical optics <sup>[^2]</sup>, this is not standard theory and we will not consider polarization effects in this chapter.
+Although it is possible to incorporate polarization into geometrical optics <sup>[^2]: Treatment of polarization effects in geometrical optics.</sup>, this is not standard theory and we will not consider polarization effects in this chapter.

 ## Principle of Fermat